 As the former CEO of GE Jack Welch wrote, “HR should be every company’s killer app.
 What could possibly be more important than who gets hired, developed, promoted, or moved out?”
 Whether you’re putting together your HR team for the first time, revamping your current program, or considering a career in the field, it’s important to consider both the basic responsibilities and exciting potential impact of human resource management today.

 Traditional HR Responsibilities:

 Even while the tectonic plates of our professional landscape shift beneath our feet with the weight of political turmoil and the continued Covid pandemic, business must go on as usual.
-For that to happen, there are certain integral responsibilities of HR that won’t be going away anytime soon.
+For that to happen, there are certain integral areas where robust HR policies are critical.

 - Overseeing Hiring: While plenty of organizations continue to utilize third-party recruiters, more and more organizations are opting to take the hiring process internal.
 In addition to running background checks and other business administration-related hiring tasks, HR departments that are integrated with internal recruitment teams are uniquely equipped to better align hiring decisions with overall company goals.

 - Managing Payroll: A promptly paid employee is a happy employee.
 HR teams ensure that everyone is paid equitably, accurately and on time, as well as making sure that personal payroll information is easily accessible for employees.
 An easy way to accomplish this for HR teams is by using an onroll payroll system or software.